BillJr99/Ursinus-CS377/_pages/Assignments/asmt-joinprogramming.md

 In this assignment, you will query an existing large database to answer meaningful questions.

+## Written Assignment

+Complete Exercise 8 in Chapter 12 on Database Normalization of the Database Design textbook.

+## Programming Assignment

 Write a program that uses the [`sqlite3` database library](https://docs.python.org/3/library/sqlite3.html) to connect to [this database]( https://github.com/WebucatorTraining/lahman-baseball-mysql/raw/master/lahmansbaseballdb.sqlite) and to execute your queries.